agisilaos/agisilaos.github.io/_posts/2018-04-27-WWDC Scholarship Application A Process in Review.md

+---
+layout: post
-# WWDC Scholarship Application: A Process in Review
+title: WWDC Scholarship Application - A Process in Review
+date: 2018-04-27
+categories: writing
+---

 For those of you that have followed along with my journey, you know this was my third time entering to win a scholarship and attend WWDC.
 I did a lot of things differently over the course of the last two years, from research and, writing to designing a playground book.
 After researching everything around a playground book including what it makes it interactive and interesting I designed the book using sketch and build it using (you guessed it!)
 Xcode Playgrounds.